-Whether you are trying to get a smaller waist to get an hourglass figure, or you are just looking to lose a few inches off of a round belly, these tips and exercises can get the job done.
+Whether you are trying to get a smaller waist as part of a plan to reach a healthier bodyweight, or you are just looking to tone your core, these tips and exercises can get the job done.

-The most important thing to understand when trying to get a small waist is that a healthy bodyweight is priority one; strength training for the entire body & a healthy diet are key.
-These exercises can also help with a stronger core & more toned abs.
+The most important thing to understand when trying to get a small waist is that a healthy bodyweight is priority one; strength training for the entire body and a healthy diet are key.

 Best exercises for a smaller waist:

 HIIT - HIIT, or high intensity interval training, is a great way to get the most out of your workouts, without spending a ton of time working out - you really don't need to spend hours in the gym to see results!
 You will definitely be working hard, but HIIT has been shown to be an excellent way to burn fat, increase your cardiovascular threshold, and build type 2, or fast twitch, muscle.
 Keep in mind that HIIT should not be done more than 2-3 times a week, as your body needs time to heal from this kind of training.

 Try this: 32 Minute HIIT Cardio and Abs Workout - No Equipment HIIT and Abs (Low Impact Mods)

 Strength Training - Lifting weights is one of the best things that you can do for your health.
 The list of mental and physical benefits of strength training is miles long, and it can also be very helpful when trying to lose weight - and keep it off (including stubborn belly fat).
 You cannot spot reduce fat, so make sure to adapt a smart, well balanced, total body routine.
 Make sure to give each muscle group a chance to fully heal before you work it again (usually 2-3 days of rest in between).

 Try this: 32 Minute Sweaty Lower Body Strength Workout with Lower Body Cardio Intervals